Supreme Court rules against EPA in dispute over regulating wetlands

 That dispute involved the Clean Air Act, and the Supreme Court now has addressed the EPA's authority under the Clean Water Act, which regulates discharges of pollutants into what the law defines as "waters of the United States."
 Under regulations issued by the U.S. Army Corps of Engineers, "waters of the United States" is defined to include "wetlands" that are "adjacent" to traditional navigable waters.

-The long-running case dates back to 2007, when Michael and Chantell Sackett began building a home on a lot in a residential neighborhood near Priest Lake, Idaho.
+The long-running case dates back to 2007, when the Sacketts began building a home on a lot in a residential neighborhood near Priest Lake, Idaho.
 After the Sacketts obtained local building permits and started placing sand and gravel fill on the lot, the EPA ordered the work to stop and directed the couple to restore the property to its natural state, asserting the land contained wetlands subject to protection under the Clean Water Act.

 Facing thousands of dollars in penalties, the Sacketts sued the EPA in 2008, arguing the agency's jurisdiction under the law did not extend to their property.